SullyGreene/TinyAGI/README.md

   - 🛠 **Tool Integration**: Use tools like the Wikipedia API to enhance capabilities.
   - 🔄 **Dynamic Loading**: Load components locally or clone from GitHub repositories on the fly.
   - 🚀 **Task Automation**: Orchestrate agents, plugins, and tools to define and execute complex tasks.
+  - 🖥️ **Dual Interface**: Interact via a feature-rich interactive CLI or a RESTful API server.
   - 📑 **Comprehensive Documentation**: Easily accessible Markdown files for every component.
   - 🔥 **Robust Error Handling**: Advanced logging and error management for smooth operation.